isaacdandrea/RaioTransporte-BackEnd/README.md

 3. Trigger Cloud Build (manually or via GitHub triggers).
 The provided `cloudbuild.yaml` will:
    - Build the container using `mobilidade/Dockerfile`.
    - Push the image to Artifact Registry (`${_IMAGE}`).
-   - Deploy to Cloud Run using the substitutions defined at the top of `cloudbuild.yaml`.
+   - Deploy to Cloud Run using the substitutions defined at the top of `cloudbuild.yaml`, injecting the Django secret key and API shared secret from Secret Manager.
-4. Configure required environment variables (`SECRET_KEY`, `DATABASE_URL`, `ALLOWED_HOSTS`, optional
-   CORS/CSRF values) on the Cloud Run service.
+4. Configure remaining environment variables (`DATABASE_URL`, optional CORS/CSRF values) on the Cloud Run service.
 Enable the Cloud SQL Auth Proxy or VPC Connector if required for database connectivity.

 ## Horizontal Scalability